quicknir/reveal_optimizer/example.md

 Note:
  - Plus, dozens of lines of code related to exceptions that cannot be thrown
+ - Remember my story from the beginning?
+ - I lied, assembly can be crap
+ - Congrats, now you've all seen crappy assembly

 ### Can we visit better?